svanderburg/slasp/README.md

 programs and their asynchronous counterparts using the function abstractions described earlier

-* The `html` folder shows a simple JavaScript program embedded in a web page that is not supposed to block the browser.
+* The `html` folder contains a simple JavaScript program embedded in a web page that is not supposed to block the browser.

 API documentation
 =================